brettybop/mlb-moneyball-bi-analytics/README.md

 COPY statements from psql, or

-The pgAdmin “Import/Export” tool
+The pgAdmin Import/Export tool

-to load:
+To load:

 Teams → raw_lahman.teams_raw